-Tell me about a time you handled a difficult situation.
+Tell me about a time you helped resolve conflict within a team.

 Demonstrate your interpersonal skills by showing how you helped a "difficult team" overcome conflict.